-Spring break is here, and summer is right behind it!
+Spring is here, and summer is just around the corner.
 That means more time spent outside, enjoying quintessential Austin like the Butler Hike-and-Bike Trail, paddle boarding on Lady Bird Lake, and swimming at Barton Springs.
 With more outside time, it’s very important to protect yourself and your family from the sun and its ultraviolet rays which can cause sunburn and future damage to your skin.

 As a medical/oncologist esthetician and wellness specialist, I use organic sunscreens and oral supplements to protect both myself and my clients’ skin.
 With the right combination of sunscreen and supplementation, you can enjoy the outdoors while preventing sun damage and reducing your risk of skin cancer.

 The most important thing to consider before jumping into outdoor activities is to use a good sunscreen or sunblock.
 What is the difference between a chemical sunscreen and a physical sunblock?
 Chemical sunscreens are applied to the skin and absorb ultraviolet rays from the sun.
 The active ingredients in chemical sunscreens include avobenzone, octinoxate, and oxybenzone.

 Physical sunblock remains on top of the skin and reflects the sun’s rays.
 The active ingredients in sunblock include titanium dioxide or zinc oxide.
 Use a sunblock if you have fair or sensitive skin or will be outside for long periods of time.

 If you prefer to limit your exposure to these chemicals, organic sunblock is the ideal choice as it contains only natural ingredients.
 There are great products on the market to choose from that don’t contain the chemicals found in most sunscreens.
 When purchasing a sunscreen, look for the following when examining the label: